Bayshore Unlocks the Power of the Industrial Internet

-The Bayshore platform protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.
+The Bayshore IT/OT Gateway protects substation and power generation equipment at Utilities and production environments at Oil & Gas facilities.

 Bayshore helps Smart Cities consume resources more efficiently and helps protect Homeland Security’s 16 Critical Infrastructure sectors.

-The Bayshore IT/OT Gateway is an operational and security policy platform for Industrial Automation and Control Systems (IACS).
+The Bayshore IT/OT Gateway software provides operational and security policy for Industrial Automation and Control Systems (IACS).
 IACS encompasses several types of control systems used in industrial production, including supervisory control and data acquisition (SCADA) systems, distributed control systems (DCS) and other smaller control system configurations such as programmable logic controllers (PLCs) often found in the industrial sectors and critical infrastructures.
 IACSs are typically used in manufacturing, the power grid, water, and oil & gas.